insin/nwb/docs/Testing.md

 **nwb 0.1 assumes use of the [Mocha](https://mochajs.org/) test framework and configures Karma for it.** This should be configurable in a future release, but for now, Mocha test functions will be available globally in tests.

-You're free to use whichever assertion library - and other unit testing utilities, such as spies - you like, but for the sake of providing a default so you don't *have* to start by making a decision, nwb 0.1 manages a dependency for the [Expect](https://github.com/mjackson/expect) library for assertions and spies.
-As a result, you can import Expect without having it in your own `devDependencies`.
+You're free to use whichever assertion library - and other unit testing utilities, such as spies - you like, but for the sake of providing a default so you don't *have* to start by making a decision, nwb 0.1 manages a dependency for the [expect](https://github.com/mjackson/expect) library for assertions and spies.
+As a result, you can import expect without having it in your own `devDependencies`.

 ### Example Test